MySQL for Executives Part 3: When MySQL Is (and Isn't) the Right Choice

 • Shopping cart and session management

-The transactional guarantees MySQL provides are critical for e-commerce.
+The transactional guarantees MySQL provides are critical for e-commerce, and are the core of why you rarely see customer transactions stored in NoSQL databases that don't offer these guarantees.
 When a customer places an order, you need certainty that inventory decrements, payment processes, and order records create atomically — all succeed or all fail, with no partial states.

 Content Management and Publishing: